Daily, more than 1,200 people in this country die due to smoking. Almost no one starts smoking after the age of 25.

 Let's Create a Plan Together

 Community Wellness Services will be offering tobacco cessation counseling services to full time undergraduate and graduate students at the University.
-The plan is to extend services to faculty and/or staff the following year and eventually begin a Tobacco-Free Campus effort.
+The plan is to eventually begin a tobacco-free campus effort.

-Location: Smoking cessation counseling services will be offered at the McGinnis Center, with Vernique J. Coleman-Stokes, Certified Treatment Tobacco Specialist and dually Independently Licensed Chemical Dependency and Mental Health Counselor.
+Location: Smoking cessation counseling services will be offered at the McGinnis Center with Vernique J. Coleman-Stokes, Certified Tobacco Treatment Specialist, dually Independently Licensed Chemical Dependency and Mental Health Counselor, and Ohio Certified Prevention Specialist I.

 Materials: Students participating in smoking cessation counseling services will be asked to purchase the Quit for Good Manual for $2.00.